knofl/Boyer-Moore_algorithm/README.md

 # YAFACR - Yeat Another Fundamental Algorithms C Realization
-C realization of the fundamental Algorithms and Data structures.
+C/C++ realization of the fundamental Algorithms and Data structures.

 Currently There is only Boyer-Moore algorithm realization.